-Shiftworking Parents: How to Stay Connected to Your Kids
+Shiftworking Parents: How to Stay Connected to Your Children

-It is hard enough for parents who work 9 to 5 to stay connected with their kids.
+It is hard enough for parents who work 9 to 5 to stay connected with their children.
 Imagine working the 3 pm to 11 pm or 7 pm to 7 am shift.
-For many parents, it means missing sporting events, parent-teacher conferences, and family activities, not to mention dinnertime and bedtime.
+For many parents, it means missing sporting events, parent-teacher conferences, and family activities, not to mention dinner and bedtime.

 The good news is that many families make it work.